AndreaB2000/ASW-project/docs/report.md

 _Player_: a User interacting with the sandpiles game.

+_Account_: a User representation with username and password used to access application.

 _Login_: access the application with a given account.

 _Register_: the creation of a new account.